PySplanner/pysplanner.github.io/README.md

-# Cloverbots FLL Website
+# Pysplanner Dashboard
-This is the GitHub Pages repository for The Cloverbots 48816 Site
+This repository holds files for the PySplanner dashboard hosted at https://pysplanner.github.io/